lambdaprojects/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+      ##Answer
+      Two important parts of Express that we learnt this week:

+        1. Routing - Routing is a way to select and execute a request handler based on the URL visited and the http method used.This helps to break the application into smaller parts based on the route.
+        2. Middleware support - Middleware are functions that take the request and response objects, operate on them.
+        They can either return a response or call the next middleware in the pipeline.
+Express's middleware stack is effectively an array of functions.

 - [ ] Describe Middleware?
+      ##Answer
+      Middleware is a function that take the request and response objects, operate on them.
+      They can either return a response or call the next middleware in the pipeline.
+Express's middleware stack is effectively an array of functions.

 - [ ] Describe a Resource?
+      ##Answer
+      Everything is a resource.
+Any static or dynamic content that needs to be served for a request through a response is a resource.
+The resources are accessible via unique Uniform Resource Indicator.
+They can have multiple representations.
+We can manage the resources via HTTP methods - get, post, put and delete.

 - [ ] What can the API return to help clients know if a request was successful?
+      ##Answer
+      The API can return status codes to help clients know if a request was successful or not.
+Status code - 200s refer to success, while 400s - client side error and 500s application server side error.

 - [ ] How can we partition our application into sub-applications?
+      ##Answer
+      Express routers are a way to split an application into sub-applications to make it more modular and easier to maintain.

 ## Project Setup